 The Growth-Share Matrix was created in 1968 by Boston Consulting Group founder Bruce Henderson.
 At the height of its popularity, it was used by over half of all Fortune 500 companies, and it’s still taught in business schools as an effective tool for managing strategic experimentation in a fast-changing market.

-The original matrix helps large corporations decide how to prioritize their different assets by dividing them into four categories: dogs, cash cows, stars, and question marks:
+The original matrix helps large corporations decide how to prioritize their business needs by dividing them into four categories: dogs, cash cows, stars, and question marks:

 We’ve kept this framework but tweaked the formula.
 By assessing each training need based on organizational impact and cost of implementation, you can prioritize which training needs should be addressed immediately, which to put on hold, and which to drop completely.

-Let’s look at how the growth-share matrix can be used to prioritize potential training needs.
+Let’s look at how the growth-share matrix can be used to prioritize reskilling and upskilling needs.

-Before you start your skills gap analysis, you will need to identify potential skills the company might want to train for.
+Before you start your skills gap analysis, you will need to know the current skills your workforce has in order to identify any necessary skills the company might want to train for.
 Assemble this information through independent research and in-house training needs analysis.

-Additionally, look at trends in your industry, technological advancements, and competitor analysis to determine what skills your company should pursue to keep a competitive edge.
+Additionally, look at trends in your industry, new technologies, and competitor analysis to determine the right skills to give your company a competitive edge.

-Once you’ve collected a list of potential skills, assess each one based on two factors:
+Once you’ve collected a list of specific skills that suit your company's needs, assess each one based on two factors:

 Cost of training.
 How much will it cost the company to close this skill gap?
 Consider not just the price tag of the training but the time and company resources that will be needed as well.